 This UK Government guidance outlines the position of copyright, trademarks, design rights and patents in the event of a ‘no deal’ Brexit.

-After 31 October 2019, UK citizens may face restrictions on their ability to own, manage or direct a company.
+After a no-deal Brexit, UK citizens may face restrictions on their ability to own, manage or direct a company.
 This UK Government notice provides guidance on cross border operations, cross border mergers and European specific corporate entities.